Civilian vs Military MREs

 - The commercial sale of Civilian MRE’s is not restricted like the military MREs.

-- You can buy from legitimate dealers, not eBay sellers who may be selling you old MRE’s.
+- You can buy from legitimate dealers, not eBay sellers who may be selling you old or fake MRE’s.

-- Better storage – We have heard of some military MREs that have been in a war zone for months or years before making their way onto Ebay.
-Who wants to eat something that has been laying around in the desert for the last year?
+Knowing Exactly where they came from: We have heard of some military MREs that have sat in war zones for months or years before making their way on to Ebay.
+Who wants to eat something that’s been laying around in the desert for the last year?
+Even the best MRE’s are going to be effected by the harsh heat of the desert.

-What about Military MREs, how long do they last?
+What about real Military MREs, how long do they last?

 As long as your MRE’s are not damaged in any way (swelling, punctured, ripped, etc…) then they should last for a long time.

 The Army’s Natick Research Laboratories tests indicate that MRE’s from the early 80′s and 90′s stored below 60 degrees have a shelf life of about 130 months.
-The newer MREs now have a significantly shorter shelf life and will last for about 60 months at 60 degrees.
+The newer MREs now have a significantly shorter shelf life and will last for about 60 months at 60 degrees – this is what happens when cronyism takes the place of actually carrying about the quality of our military’s supplies.
 Any fluctuation in storage temperature can and will affect the shelf life of your MREs.
 For instance the same MRE stored at 100 degrees has a shelf life of about 6 months.

 List of the Top Civilian MRE’s